 Dragonfly AI is a predictive analytics platform designed to help you improve the quality and effectiveness of your content across any format, channel and market.

-Heatmaps are a valuable tool when it comes to visualising and understanding how customers react to and interact with your content.
+Heatmaps are a valuable tool when it comes to visualizing and understanding how customers react to and interact with your content.

-By using and understanding heatmaps, businesses can gain an insight into user behaviour, gaining a clear understanding of how people interact with content.
+By using and understanding heatmaps, businesses can gain insight into user behavior, gaining a clear understanding of how people interact with content.

-For example, a website heatmap will show which aspects grab the users’ attention, what they click on, how they scroll and which parts of the content they ignore.
-This information can help businesses to identify trends and optimise their content to increase engagement and conversion.
+For example, a website heatmap will show which aspects grab the users’ attention, what they click on, how they scroll, and which parts of the content they ignore.
+This information can help businesses to identify trends and optimize their content to increase engagement and conversion.

-Heatmaps are most commonly associated with analysing websites.
-However, limiting heatmaps to only being used on websites would be extremely short-sighted, as heatmaps can bring benefits to understanding any type of content that a customer may be consuming.
+Heatmaps are most commonly associated with analyzing websites.
+However, limiting heatmaps to only being used on websites would be extremely short-sighted because they can bring benefits to understanding content across channels.

-We can categorise heatmaps into two broad categories: interaction heatmaps and attention heatmaps.
-In this section, we will explain the different types of heatmaps within both categories and give examples of how they can be used.
+You can categorize heatmaps into two broad categories: interaction heatmaps and attention heatmaps.
+In this section, you will learn the different types of heatmaps within both categories and give examples of how they can be used.

 - Click maps

 - Scroll maps